MONEDITA Pendant · 5 Minerals media thumbnails

 Only 1 in stock!

-MONEDITA pendant in 925 sterling silver, disc format 17×13×3 mm.
-Available in five natural minerals — amethyst, citrine, rainbow moonstone, peridot, and garnet — each polished to a mirror finish and set in a sterling silver bezel.
+MONEDITA pendant in 925 silver, disc format 17×13×3 mm.
+Available in five natural minerals — amethyst, citrine, rainbow moonstone, peridot, and garnet — each polished to a mirror finish and framed in a sterling silver bezel.
 Made to order to ensure personal mineral selection.

-Finish Mirror polished (mineral) · Satin (silver setting)
+Finish Mirror polish (mineral) · Satin (silver setting)

 Treatment Untreated